vbaconnet-ledger/developer-portal/_docs/transport/prerequisites.md

 Now that node and npm are installed, you have to install the <a href="https://www.ledger.com/ledger-live/download">Ledger Live</a> desktop application in order to connect your Ledger device.
 After the installation of Ledger Live is finished open Ledger Live and go to the “Manager” tab.
-In this integration we will use the ethereum and bitcoin application from your Ledger.

 <!-- ------------- Image ------------- -->
 <div style="text-align:center">